 Akerlof and Shiller reassert the necessity of an active government role in economic policymaking by recovering the idea of animal spirits, a term John Maynard Keynes used to describe the gloom and despondence that led to the Great Depression and the changing psychology that accompanied recovery.

 Like Keynes, Akerlof and Shiller know that managing these animal spirits requires the steady hand of government--simply allowing markets to work won't do it.
 In rebuilding the case for a more robust, behaviorally informed Keynesianism, they detail the most pervasive effects of animal spirits in contemporary economic life--such as confidence, fear, bad faith, corruption, a concern for fairness, and the stories we tell ourselves about our economic fortunes--and show how Reaganomics, Thatcherism, and the rational expectations revolution failed to account for them.

 "Animal Spirits makes a very timely and significant contribution to the development of a new dominant paradigm for economics that acknowledges the imperfections of human decision making, a need which the panic in financial markets makes all too apparent.
 I am not aware of any other book like this one."

-If market continue to be in downward spiral , I may start to nimble more but remember the important of "position sizing" , market will not reach bottom in just few trading days.
-STI Index just move below it's long term mean...still far from -1SD.
+If the market continues to be in a downward spiral, I may start to nimble more but remember the importance of "position sizing", the market will not reach the bottom in just a few trading days.
+STI Index just moves below its long term mean...still far from -1SD.